- Driving with a BAC of 0.08 or higher is illegal and will result in a DUI or DWI charge.

 In Pennsylvania, driving with a blood alcohol content (BAC) of 0.08 or higher is illegal and will result in a charge of driving under the influence (DUI) or driving while intoxicated (DWI).
 When you drink an alcoholic beverage, the alcohol gets into the bloodstream, flows to the lungs and exits your body when you exhale.

-A breathalyzer measures the amount of alcohol exhaled by your lungs when you breath into it.
+A breathalyzer measures the amount of alcohol exhaled by your lungs when you breathe into it.
 It is registered by the machine, which calculates your BAC.
 If it calculates it at 0.08, this will be used in court as evidence that you were driving under the influence.

 Many people think that if they are stopped by law enforcement for suspicion of DUI/DWI, it will help them to refuse a breathalyzer test so there will not be evidence of their BAC.
 This is not true.
 If you have been arrested for drunk driving, there are penalties imposed for refusing to submit to the test even if the DUI/DWI charges are later dropped or you are acquitted.